carlosmdb/mongodb-export-import/README.md

 ## Generic Steps

 This assumes you already have all the MongoDB tools installed (mongosh, mongoexport, mongoimport).

-Edit the _MONGODB_URI_ to enter a valid MongoDB URI (make sure the user has enough privileges either for exporting the data or importing the data)
+Set _MONGODB_URI_ environment variable to enter a valid MongoDB URI (make sure the user has enough privileges either for exporting the data or importing the data)

 ## Export MongoDB Data

-Edit the _SKIP_DATABASES_variable to define which databases you do not want to export.
+Set _SKIP_DATABASES_ environment variable to define which databases you do not want to export.

-Edit the_FOLDER_ variable to change the default folder.
+Set _FOLDER_ environment variable to change the default folder.
 Run the script:

 ```bash